-- 1.1 It is a statutory requirement in the Authority Announcement that a "training manual shall contain all such information and instructions as may be necessary to enable a person appointed by the operator to give or to supervise the training, experience, practice and periodical tests to perform his duties". - 1.2 Applicants for Air Operator Certificates are required to prepare a training manual and to submit a copy to the Authority, together with their application for approval.
+- 1. The operator shall outline, in its training programme, details of the initial and recurrent flight crew training, transition (conversion), re-qualification, upgrade, recency of experience, familiarization, difference and other specialized training, as applicable. - 2.
+The training programme may be based on those prepared by Aircraft Manufacturer or by Training Organisation approved or recognized by the CAAT. - 3.
+Training Manual - 3.1 It is a statutory requirement in the Authority Announcement that a "training manual shall contain all such information and instructions as may be necessary to enable a person appointed by the operator to give or to supervise the training, experience, practice and periodical tests to perform his duties". - 3.2 Applicants for Air Operator Certificates are required to prepare a training manual and to submit a copy to the Authority, together with their application for approval.
 The manual will be regarded by the Authority as a primary indication of the standards of training and checking likely to be achieved.
-It should give formal expression to the operator's training policy and requirements, together with adequate guidance to instructors and examiners. - Each copy of a manual should normally bear a serial number, and a list of holders should be maintained by the person responsible for issuing amendments.
+It should give formal expression to the operator's training policy and requirements, together with adequate guidance to instructors and examiners. - 3.3 Each copy of a manual should normally bear a serial number, and a list of holders should be maintained by the person responsible for issuing amendments.
 Where this system is not used, an operator should have satisfactory alternative arrangements for controlling the issue and amendment of manuals.
 Each volume of a manual should be numbered and bear a title and list of contents giving a clear indication of its scope.
 The title of the person or department responsible for the issue of the manual should also be indicated.
 At the front of each volume there should be an amendment page to indicate amendment number, date of incorporation, signature or initials of persons amending, and page(s) or paragraph(s) affected.
 Amended pages should be dated.
 The numbering of pages, sections, paragraphs, etc. should be orderly and systematic so as to facilitate immediate identification of any part of the subject matter.
-The standard of printing, duplication, binding, section dividers, indexing of sections, etc. should be sufficient to enable the document to be read without difficulty and to ensure that it remains intact and legible during normal use. - 1.4 All proposed amendment to the contents in a Training Manual must be presented to the Authority for approval before inclusion in the manual.
+The standard of printing, duplication, binding, section dividers, indexing of sections, etc. should be sufficient to enable the document to be read without difficulty and to ensure that it remains intact and legible during normal use. - 3.4 All proposed amendment to the contents in a Training Manual must be presented to the Authority for approval before inclusion in the manual.
 The amendment of a manual in manuscript will not be acceptable.
 Changes or additions, however slight they may be, should normally be incorporated by the issue of a fresh or additional page on which the amendment material is clearly indicated.